We get this question every day at Versatile: When is it better to restore or replace your existing windows?

 Also, single pane glass has an R Factor (insulating factor) of 0 to 1.
 From an energy efficiency standpoint, single pane windows are like open holes in your home letting heat leak out constantly.
 You’ll want to consider window coverings that will help counterbalance the poor insulating qualities of your single pane historic windows.

 3. IS THE WOOD IN THE WINDOWS ORIGINAL TO THE HOME?
 IS IT OLD GROWTH OR HISTORIC?

-If your old growth wood windows have elements of rot, you will most likely be best served by replacing those components.
-The good news is that Versatile can exactly match the casing and sticking profiles of your existing wood windows so that they will blend in seamlessly with the other windows in your home.
+If your old growth wood windows have elements of rot, you will most likely benefit by replacing those components.
+The good news is that Versatile can exactly match the casing and sticking profiles of your existing wood windows.
+They will blend in seamlessly with the other windows in your home.

-If your old-growth wood is rot-free, you can choose to conserve the wood and re-glaze the window with high performance glass, improving its R factor while keeping most of the original wood intact.
+If your old-growth wood is rot-free, you can choose to conserve the wood and re-glaze the window with high performance glass.
+This will improve its R factor while keeping most of the original wood intact.

-Be aware: Doing this will make the window heavier, which for double hungs may require adding weight to your existing weight pockets.
+Be aware: Doing this will make the window heavier.
+Double hungs may require adding weight to your existing weight pockets.

 Re-glazing will also require modification of that sash that can be both expensive and less durable than a new sash designed to accommodate insulated glass.